ssun5/ssun5.github.io/src/index.md

 i'm <br>
 shan-wei.
 </h1>
-I'm an engineer working on the Internal Tools & Infrastructure Team at Juul Labs, where I build systems that power product research, testing, and formulation.
+I'm an engineer working on the Internal Tools Team at Juul Labs, where I build infrastructure that power product research, testing, and formulation.
+My background is in electrical engineering, robotics, and control theory.

-My passion is designing technology that feel natural.
-I love spending time outdoors and I strive to bring a human-centric focus to every project.
 Here you can check out some of the things I'm working on.
 Please enjoy.

 This website is under active development.
 </div>